 Winding through the halls, you’ll encounter music greats and titans of industry, television personalities and presidents; each figure has its own plaque in case you don’t recognize who it is right away.
 One column-lined room is called the Gallery of the Greats, filled with innovative thinkers, activists and political leaders.
 Walk a little farther ahead and the Spirit of New York exhibit showcases famous New Yorkers and commemorates important moments in the city’s history.
 The next section is a chronological tour through the last century, where Charlie Chaplin vamps alongside Babe Ruth, Elvis and Lucille Ball share a stage, and Andy Warhol, Diana Ross, Bob Marley, Bill Gates, Jon Bon Jovi and Biggie all represent their respective eras.

-Walking through the attraction you’ll find Scream, a haunted-house walkthrough.
 Two floors down you’ll hit the Marvel Superhero 4D Film & Experience, a fully immersive animated movie that was made especially for Madame Tussauds.
 Don’t miss your photo opportunity with the Hulk – he’s right outside the 4D theater.
 He weighs over one ton, literally making him the biggest star of all.

 Did you know?

 The wax figures for all of the 14 Madame Tussauds attractions worldwide are cast and crafted in London, though the New York location has an onsite studio for touchups, costume changes and minor repairs.
 Some stars are so famous that Madame Tussauds includes them twice!
 Keep an eye out for double versions of Judy Garland, Marilyn Monroe, Madonna and Justin Timberlake.